jiangsy/worklist_intersection_union/README.md

 ### Usage

-* **Check the proofs**: navigate to `src/proof/` directory and run `make coq-only`.
+* **Check the proofs**: navigate to the `src/proof/` directory and run `make coq-only`.
 In case you want to recheck the proof, run `make clean-coq-only` first to clean all the previously checked results.
 (NOTES: The proof may take a long time to check.
-For reference, it's about 1 hour on a M2 Max MacBook)
+For reference, it's about 1 hour on an M2 Max MacBook)

     Expected Output: Definition of each theorem and lemma and axioms used by it.
 The only axiom used by all the theorems is `Eqdep.Eq_rect_eq.eq_rect_eq`.
 This is introduced by the Coq tactic `dependent destruction` and does not harm the consistency.